Althaf287/Capstone-project-Apartment-Rental/README.md

 ### Project Overview

-This project aims to predict apartment rental prices based on various features such as location, square footage, number of bedrooms, and other relevant attributes.
+This project aims to predict apartment rental prices based on various features such as location, square feet, number of bedrooms, and other relevant attributes.
 Using machine learning techniques, we develop a predictive model that assists renters and property managers in estimating fair rental prices.

 ### Features & Objectives
 - **Develop an accurate machine learning model to predict rental prices.**